Poland Crypto Tax 2026: The Flat 19% Rate and the PIT-38 Filing

 Poland Crypto Tax 2026

-- Flat 19% on income from disposing crypto for fiat, goods, or services (income from money capital).
+- A flat 19% applies to income from disposing of crypto for fiat, goods, or services (taxed as income from money capital).

-- Costs carry forward indefinitely until matched against crypto income — report costs even in no-sale years.
+- Acquisition costs carry forward indefinitely until matched against crypto income, so you report costs even in years with no sale.

-- PIT-38 form, filed by 30 April of the following year.
+- Everything is reported on the PIT-38 form, due by 30 April of the following year.

 The flat 19%